10 Famous Vietnamese Musicians in the 20th Century

 Pham Tuyen Musician.
 Photo: Bao Hanoimoi

 Musician Pham Tuyen was born in 1930 in Hai Duong.
-He is famous for his great children’s songs, such as Như Có Bác Hồ Trong Ngày Vui Đại Thắn (As Uncle Ho on the great day of victory), Chiếc Đèn Ông Sao (The Star Lamp), Tiến Lên Đoàn Viên (The Youth Goes), Cô và Mẹ (Teacher and Mother), etc.
+He is famous for his great children’s songs, such as Như Có Bác Hồ Trong Ngày Vui Đại Thắn (As Uncle Ho on the Great Day of Victory), Chiếc Đèn Ông Sao (The Star Lamp), Tiến Lên Đoàn Viên (The Youth Goes), Cô và Mẹ (Teacher and Mother), etc.

-He is also famous for the songs before independent country, telling the real-life of that time, such as Bài Ca Người Thợ Mỏ (The Miner’s Song), Chiếc Gậy Trường Sơn (Sticks on the Truong Son Range), Yeu Biet May Nhung Con Duong (Loving the Roads), The Truong Son Stick,…and after the reunification of 1975, such as Gửi Nắng Cho Em (Sending the Sun to You), Con Kênh Ta Đào (The Canal We Dig)…
+He is also famous for his songs before independent country, telling the real-life of that time, such as Bài Ca Người Thợ Mỏ (The Miner’s Song), Chiếc Gậy Trường Sơn (Sticks on the Truong Son Range), Yêu Biết Mấy Những Con Đường (Loving the Roads), Cây Gậy Trường Sơn (The Truong Son Stick), and after the reunification of 1975, such as Gửi Nắng Cho Em (Sending the Sun to You), and Con Kênh Ta Đào (The Canal We Dig).

 Sending the Sun to You.